Medovik (Russian Honey Cake)

 • Roll out the dough on parchment paper so it can be easily transferred to a baking sheet.
 I don’t usually need extra flour at all for this step, but you can dust your rolling pin if needed.

-• As for the size of your medovik, I cut out rounds 7.5 inches (19 cm) in diameter.
+• As for the size of your Medovik, I cut out rounds 7.5 inches (19 cm) in diameter.
 You can use a lid, plate or really anything round to cut out your layers.

 • The dough will be very thin, but puff up a bit in the oven.
 To make sure it doesn’t puff up too much in certain spots you can use a fork to poke holes all over the dough before baking.